How heat propagates in liquid $^3$He: Competing Interests

-The relevance of Planckian bound and the thermally excited zero sound when the temperature is more than one order of magnitude below the degeneracy temperature of fermionic quasi-particles is driven by the unusually large fermion-fermion scattering rate in $^3$He \cite{Behnia2022b}.
+The relevance of Planckian bound when the temperature is more than one order of magnitude below the degeneracy temperature of fermionic quasi-particles is driven by the unusually large fermion-fermion scattering rate in $^3$He \cite{Behnia2022b}.

-The dimensionless cross section of fermion-fermion scattering, $\zeta=\frac{\hbar E_F}{\tau_{\kappa}(k_BT)^2}$ in $^3$He is as large as $\sim 35$ at zero pressure and shoots up to $\sim 60$ at the melting pressure.
-In metals, \cite{Behnia2022} this cross section is often smaller.
-When electrons are weakly scattered, $\zeta$ does not exceed unity.
+The dimensionless cross section of fermion-fermion scattering, $\zeta=\frac{\hbar E_F}{\tau_{\kappa}(k_BT)^2}$, in $^3$He is as large as $\sim 35$ at zero pressure and shoots up to $\sim 60$ at the melting pressure.
+In metals, this cross section is often smaller \cite{Behnia2022}.
+When electrons are weakly scattered, $\zeta$ seldom exceeds unity.
 But in strongly correlated metals, it is as large as 10.
-In La$_{1.67}$Sr$_{0.33}$CuO$_4$, a cuprate, $\zeta$ becomes almost as large as $^3$He \cite{Behnia2022b}.
+In La$_{1.67}$Sr$_{0.33}$CuO$_4$ cuprate, $\zeta$ is almost as large as in $^3$He \cite{Behnia2022b}.